holochain/sim1h/README.md

 Currently wrapping dynamodb from AWS for the key/value store because:

-- has a cloud option to support nodes in different locations
+- it has a cloud option to support nodes in different locations
-- has a local/self-install option for local development/CI/testing
+- it has a local/self-install option for local development/CI/testing
-- has a 25GB free tier with no monthly fees
+- it has a 25 GB free tier with no monthly fees
 - it's pretty popular and does what you'd expect for basic key/value stuff
-- provides a stream client that shows an ordered history of all recent writes
+- it provides a stream client that shows an ordered history of all recent writes

 ## Implementation Details